atsushieno/android-ci-package-installer/README.md

 ## How to use it as a library

 [The `app` project](https://github.com/atsushieno/android-ci-package-installer/blob/main/app/) is the sources for AAP APK Installer.
 It fills the AAP specific parts of the installer application (`MainActivity.kt` and `AndroidManifest.xml`).

+Note that you will have to initialize `AppModelFactory.create` lambda variable to create your own `ApplicationModel` object that sets some properties that should be specific to your project.
+Otherwise `TODO()` occurs.

 There is no Maven package yet, so just add your own project to your checkout and adjust your `settings.gradle` to include the library.

 ## Limitations (and/or, Rooms for Improvements)